invertase/react-native-firebase/docs/dynamic-links/usage/index.md

 previous: /database/presence-detection
 ---

+> [!WARNING]
+> Deprecated: Firebase Dynamic Links is deprecated and should not be adopted in projects that don't already use it.
+The service will shut down on August 25, 2025.
+See the [Dynamic Links Deprecation FAQ](https://firebase.google.com/support/dynamic-links-faq) for more information.

 # Installation

 This module requires that the `@react-native-firebase/app` module is already setup and installed.
 To install the "app" module, view the